7 Powerful Seeds for Your Health: Boost Wellness in Your Garden

 Gardening Tips:

-• Plant in cooler climates for best results.
+• Sow in cooler climates for best results.

 • Harvest when the seed pods turn brown.

-• Dry seeds before storage to prevent mold.
+• Dry seeds thoroughly before storage to prevent mold.

 Ways to Use:

-• Use as an egg substitute in vegan baking recipes.
+• Use as an egg substitute in vegan recipes.

 Gardening Tips:

-• Harvest seeds from mature pumpkins, clean, and dry before consumption.
+• Harvest when seeds are mature and dry.

 Usage Ideas: